 For example, one of the best-known guidelines is to provide alternative text for images in the

 alt attribute of the

 <img> tag.
 If web developers learn only the guideline, but not the reason for the guideline, they may provide alternative text that is not helpful to users who need it.
 They may even create rather than solve accessibility barriers.

-alt text for more information.)
+(See effective alternative text for more information.)

 When developers focus on technical specifications, they may achieve technical accessibility, but they may not achieve usable accessibility.
 To make a comparison, a large office building may be technically accessible to a person who is blind—meaning that this person may be able to walk through all the hallways, use the elevators, open the doors, etc.—but without an explanation (or perhaps a tactile map) of how the building is arranged, where the elevators and doors are, and which offices are on which floors, the building will be quite difficult to navigate, especially at first.
 The person may try to find locations through a process of trial and error, but this is a very slow and cumbersome process.
 The building is accessible, but not very usable.